AndersDeath/diary2/000-current.md

 # 25 February - Saturday - Yerevan - 149 day of immigration

 Today I again spent some time with system design.
 We went for a walk today as well.
+We visited a pizza ria restaurant.
+It's